The Easiest Areas to Pass Your UK Driving Test in 2026

 Travel-time logic: when is the drive worth it

-The decision to travel to a rural-easy centre is not automatic.
+The decision to travel to a rural-easy cluster centre is not automatic.
 The pass rate gain has to clear three thresholds before the trip pays back.
 First, the absolute pass rate gain has to be at least 8 percentage points against your home option; below that, the upside per attempt is too small to overcome the 30 to 90 minutes of additional drive time on test day.
 Second, you need at least 4 hours of lessons local to the destination centre to learn its typical test routes; an unfamiliar centre with an unfamiliar route is not a real advantage.
 Third, the wait time has to be no more than 4 weeks longer than your home option; rural centres often have shorter waits but not always.
 Below all three thresholds combined, the math favours staying local; above all three, the math favours travelling.

 - 01Identify home centre and gap

-Garretts Green at 41.67 percent versus Hereford at 53.1 percent.
-Absolute gap is 11.4 percentage points; clears the 8pp threshold.
+Garretts Green at 42 percent (DRT122A 2024-25) versus Pembroke Dock at 57.9 percent (same year).
+Absolute gap is 15.9 percentage points; clears the 8pp threshold by a wide margin.

 - 02Calculate drive time on test day